 How long your meat grinder lasts depends on the level of maintenance.
 If you often sharpen them and do not use them for the wrong purposes, they could serve you for years.

-Yes, based on the size of meat you want, you can decide to change your grinder plates to fit.
+You can decide to change your grinder plates to fit.
 The size of the meat is determined by the space between the grinder bladed and the grinder.

 You can carry out many of the activities related to maintaining the meat grinder yourself.
 However, when you cannot figure out what to do in the case of grinders like the electric and the commercial grinder, it is best to see an expert.

-The lifespan of the grinder is determined by how well you are able to utilize it while still maintaining it.
+Nonetheless, the lifespan of the grinder is determined by how well you are able to utilize it while still maintaining it.